philippines69/carlcastroarchives/about.md

 # ...Web dev newbie

 I chose to build this site with [Jekyll](https://jekyllrb.com/); a static site generator used to build websites using [Markdown](https://en.wikipedia.org/wiki/Markdown), [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML), [CSS](https://developer.mozilla.org/en-US/docs/Web/css), and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/javascript).
 I'm hosting it on [Cloudflare Pages](https://pages.cloudflare.com/).
 I used to host it on Netlify, but I chose to migrate since I've also been using Cloudflare's CDN.
 And yeah, to make blogging a bit more painless, I use a CMS called [Forestry](https://forestry.io/).

 I'm basically still a toddler for these things, so I used a theme called [Klisé](https://github.com/piharpi/jekyll-klise).
 Could've used something better-documented, but something about this theme just made me fall in love with it.

 # ...Music/Anime normie

 I HAD to mention it.
 It's part of who I am!

+## Music

+I ain't that much of a 'music snob,' I just like good music.
+My tastes depend on my mood (as with everybody); lofi stuff when I'm working on something and rap when I want to release some pent-up anger.
+Find my music recs [here](https://www.carlcastroarchives.ml/archive/#Music).

+## Anime

 # Where to find me